-Sycamore Reservoir Trail is a 8.6 mile moderately trafficked out and back trail located near Mt Lemmon, AZ that offers the chance to see wildlife and is rated as difficult.
+Sycamore Reservoir Trail is a 8.6 mile moderately trafficked out and back trail located near Mt Lemmon, Arizona that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and is accessible from September until May.

 Directions from Tucson: Drive up the Catalina Highway to the turnoff into the old prison camp beyond milepost 7.
 Turn left and follow the road either to a closed gate or beyond if it is open.
 Low clearance vehicles should park at the last building slab in the prison camp.
 Four-wheel drive vehicles with high clearance may continue the 1.25 miles to the trailhead.